NEUIR/CorrectFEC/README.md

-# Language Memory Can Aid Unsupervised Fact Error Correction
+# Unsupervised Fact Error Correction Modeling by Using Span-Level Contrastive Learning
-Source code for our paper : Language Memory Can Aid Unsupervised Fact Error Correction.
+Source code for our paper : Unsupervised Fact Error Correction Modeling by Using Span-Level Contrastive Learning.

 Click the links below to view our checkpoints